davidavid00/automatic-star-review/README.md

 ### Instructions to run the programme
 1. Activate your virtual environment
+2. Ensure the below modules are installed: from nltk.sentiment.vader import SentimentIntensityAnalyzer import string import pandas as pd from nltk.corpus import stopwords import json import pandas as pd import matplotlib.pyplot as plt import matplotlib matplotlib.use('Agg') sid = SentimentIntensityAnalyzer() from nltk.tokenize import word_tokenize import os from joblib import load import warnings warnings.filterwarnings("ignore") from wordcloud import WordCloud, STOPWORDS, ImageColorGenerator from flask import (Flask, jsonify, render_template, request, redirect)
-2. In Git Bash, cd to the directory in which run.sh file is located on your local computer
+3. In Git Bash, cd to the directory in which run.sh file is located on your local computer
-3. Open the app.py file and uncomment lines 26-51 (if running the flask for the first time)
+4. Open the app.py file and uncomment lines 26-51 (if running the flask for the first time)
-4. Enter "chome a+x run.sh" (if running the flask for the first time) and then "./run.sh" to run the flask
+5. Enter "chmod a+x run.sh" (if running the flask for the first time) and then "./run.sh" to run the flask